History of Bangladesh (1971–present): Second Khaleda administration, 2001–2006

-The Four Party Alliance led by the Bangladesh Nationalist Party won over a two-thirds majority in Parliament.
-Begum Khaleda Zia was sworn in on 10 October 2001, as prime minister for the third time (first in 1991, second after the 15 February 1996 elections).
+The Four Party Alliance, led by the Bangladesh Nationalist Party, won over a two-thirds majority in Parliament.
+Khaleda Zia was sworn in on 10 October 2001 as prime minister for the third time (first in 1991, second after the 15 February 1996 elections).

 Despite her August 2001 pledge and all election monitoring groups declaring the election free and fair, Sheikh Hasina condemned the election, rejected the results, and boycotted Parliament.
-In 2002, however, she led her party legislators back to Parliament, but the Bangladesh Awami League again walked out in June 2003 to protest derogatory remarks about Hasina by a State Minister and the allegedly partisan role of the Parliamentary Speaker.
-In June 2004, the AL returned to Parliament without having any of their demands met.
+In 2002, however, she led her party legislators back to Parliament, but the Bangladesh Awami League again walked out in June 2003 to protest derogatory remarks about Hasina by a state minister and the allegedly partisan role of the parliamentary speaker.
+In June 2004, the Awami League returned to Parliament without having any of their demands met.
 They then attended Parliament irregularly before announcing a boycott of the entire June 2005 budget session.

-On 17 August 2005 near-synchronized blasts of improvised explosive devices in 63 out of 64 administrative districts targeted mainly government buildings and killed two people.
-An extremist Islamist group named Jamaat-ul-Mujahideen Bangladesh (JMB) claimed responsibility for the blasts, which aimed to press home JMB's demand for a replacement of the secular legal system with Islamic sharia courts.
+On 17 August 2005, near-synchronized blasts of improvised explosive devices in 63 out of 64 administrative districts targeted mainly government buildings and killed two people.
+An extremist Islamist group named Jamaat-ul-Mujahideen Bangladesh (JMB) claimed responsibility for the blasts, which aimed to enforce the JMB's demand for a replacement of the secular legal system with Islamic sharia courts.
 Subsequent attacks on the courts in several districts killed 28 people, including judges, lawyers, and police personnel guarding the courts.
 A government campaign against the Islamic extremists led to the arrest of hundreds of senior and mid-level JMB leaders.
-Six top JMB leaders were tried and sentenced to death for their role in the murder of two judges; another leader was tried and sentenced to death in absentia in the same case.
+Six high-ranking JMB leaders were tried and executed for their role in the murder of two judges; another leader was tried and sentenced to death in absentia in the same case.

-In February 2006 the AL returned to Parliament, demanded early elections and requested significant changes in the electoral and caretaker government systems to stop alleged moves by the ruling coalition to rig the next election.
-The AL blamed the BNP for several high-profile attacks on opposition leaders and asserted the BNP was bent on eliminating Sheikh Hasina and the Awami League as a viable force.
-The BNP and its allies accused the AL of maligning Bangladesh at home and abroad out of jealousy over the government's performance on development and economic issues.
-Dialogue between the Secretaries General of the main ruling and opposition parties failed to sort out the electoral reform issues.
+In February 2006, the Awami League returned to Parliament, demanded early elections, and requested significant changes in the electoral and caretaker government systems to stop alleged moves by the ruling coalition to rig the next election.
+The Awami League blamed the BNP for several high-profile attacks on opposition leaders and asserted the BNP was bent on eliminating Sheikh Hasina and the Awami League as a viable force.
+The BNP and its allies accused the Awami League of maligning Bangladesh at home and abroad out of jealousy over the government's performance on development and economic issues.
+Dialogue between the secretaries general of the main ruling and opposition parties failed to sort out the electoral reform issues.